jeftegoes/AwsOverview/Database/Amazon RDS.md

 - RDS stands for Relational Database Service.
 - It's a managed DB service for DB use SQL as a query language.
-- It allows you to create databases in the cloud that are managed by AWS:
+- It allows we to create databases in the cloud that are managed by AWS:
   - Postgres.
   - MySQL.
   - MariaDB.